fjl/p2p-drafts/discv5-enr.md

 [^1]: As used by the EVM

 # Rationale

+The format is meant to suit future needs in two ways:

+- Adding new key/value pairs: This is always possible and doesn't require implementation consensus.
+Existing clients will accept any key/value pairs regardless of whether they can interpret their content.
+- Adding identity schemes: these need implementation consensus because the network won't accept the signature otherwise.
+To introduce a new identity scheme, propose an EIP and get it implemented.
+The scheme can be used as soon as most clients accept it.

 The size of a record is limited because records are relayed frequently and may be included in size-constrained protocols such as DNS.
 A record containing IPv4 address, when signed